-Equity, Energy Justice (Justice 40) - 20 points
+Equity, Energy Justice-DAC Screening-20 points

-- The 9714-FG-2023 Applicant Metrics.xlsx document, which is a required document that is submitted through PSC Grants System Upload tab, requests a complete list of all census tracts that would be benefitting from the project, regardless of whether the tract is identified as a DAC. - Identify the extent to which the benefits of the proposed project fall within a disadvantaged community or communities. - Applicants encouraged to use the Climate and Economic Justice Screening Tool (CEJST) map in their analysis, or other tools or data as appropriate.
-OEI map is additional resource that includes CEJSTdefined Disadvantaged Community (DAC) identification, rural designations - Use tools to create narrative and visual representation of the project
+- The 9714-FG-2024 Applicant Metrics.xlsx document, which is a required document that is submitted through PSC Grants System Upload tab, requests a complete list of all census tracts that would be benefitting from the project, regardless of whether the tract is identified as a DAC. - Identify the extent to which the benefits of the proposed project fall within a disadvantaged community or communities. - Applicants should use the OEI map in their analysis. - Use tool to create narrative and visual representation of the project